CCRG-XJU/MPIFNet/README.md

-# MPIFNet
-The specific code is being perfected ......
+# MPIFNet The code is being organized